-ASU offers four accredited Dietetic Internship (DI) tracks to students to prepare them to become professional Registered Dietitian Nutritionists (RD/RDN):
+ASU offers several accredited Dietetic Internship (DI) tracks to students to prepare them to become professional Registered Dietitian Nutritionists (RD/RDN):

-- One-and-a-half year combined Master of Science degree in Nutritional Science plus Veterans Affairs (VA) Dietetic Internship, open to any student who has completed an accredited DPD program and is a U.S. citizen.
+- One-and-a-half year combined Master of Science degree in nutritional science plus Veterans Affairs (VA) Dietetic Internship, open to any student who has completed an accredited DPD program and is a U.S. citizen.
 Location options are at the Phoenix VA Medical Center or the Northern Arizona VA Medical Center in Prescott, AZ.
+Fall match!

-- A PhD-level Individualized Supervised Practice Pathway (ISPP) option that is only available to graduates of the ASU PhD in Exercise and Nutrition Science program.
-Please contact the ASU Dietetic Internship Director for more information.
+- A PhD-level Individualized Supervised Practice Pathway (ISPP) option that is only available to graduates of the ASU PhD in exercise and nutritional sciences program.
+For more information, please contact the ASU Dietetic Internship Director, Tina Shepard, at firstname.lastname@example.org.

 ASU’s Dietetic Internship program is currently accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND), part of the Academy of Nutrition and Dietetics (AND), 120 S. Riverside Plaza, Suite 2190, Chicago, IL 60606-6995, (800) 877-1600, ext 5400, https://www.eatrightpro.org/acend.